mahdifrmz/rust-analyzer-notes/notes/base_db_06.md

 ## SourceDataBase
 This is a Salsa database with the input `crate_graph` and the query `parse`; and also inherits the `FileLoader` trait.
 The parse query depends on `file_text` input, which is not originally a method of the `SourceDataBase` trait.

+## SourceDataBaseExt
+This database and the prevoius one could be just one databse, but in that case HIR knowledge of the source roots would be accessible by the parse query.
+Now due to the parse query requiring to get file's content, a `FileLoader` is provided to make the parser able to read a file's content by having its path.